This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Tick-borne encephalitis (TBE) is an infection of the central nervous system that affects the brain, spinal cord and membranes around them and can be more severe in some individuals.1

-TBE virus belongs to a closely related group of viruses called flaviviruses.
-These include yellow fever, dengue and Japanese encephalitis.
-There are mainly 3 genetic strains of the TBE virus: European/Western, Siberian and Far Eastern.1
+TBE virus belongs to a closely related group of viruses called flaviviruses.2 These include yellow fever, dengue and Japanese encephalitis.
+There are 3 subtypes of TBE virus: European/Western, Siberian and Far Eastern.1

 People can develop TBE if they have been bitten by a tick that is infected with the TBE virus.1